anaef/lua-linear/doc/Program.md

 The function returns `true` if the calculation was successful, and `false` if the matrix could not be inverted due to a zero value in a factor, implying that matrix `A` is singular.

+> [!IMPORTANT]
+> You should _not_ use the inverse of matrices to solve systems of linear equations.
+A numerically
+> superior result is generally obtained by using a solver program function.

 ## `linear.det (A)`

 Returns the determinant of a matrix, formally $\det A$.
 Matrix `A` must be square.

-The determinant is computed on a copy of the values of matrix `A`, which remains unchanged.
+The determinant is computed on a copy of the elements of matrix `A`, which remains unchanged.

 The functions returns `0.0` if matrix `A` is singular.